meteor/blaze/OVERVIEW.md

 # Overview

 Provide a detailed architecture overview for Blaze and the related packages.
 In order to have an easier entry for newcomers it is essential to provide a starting point for understanding Blaze.

+## Stages

+The Blaze package ecosystem operates in two stages: build and runtime.
+Duing build...
+During runtime...

 ## All Blaze packages and their dependencies